IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_template.rst

     User data given for the instance

+  availability_policy_host_failure (False, str, None)
+    The availability policy to use for this virtual server instance

+  metadata_service_enabled (False, bool, False)
+    Indicates whether the metadata service endpoint is available to the virtual server instance

   profile (True, str, None)
     (Required for new resource) Profile info

-  default_trusted_profile_target (False, str, None)
-    The unique identifier or CRN of the default IAM trusted profile to use for this virtual server instance.

-  default_trusted_profile_auto_link (False, bool, None)
-    If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
-Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the instance is deleted.

-  vpc (True, str, None)
-    (Required for new resource) VPC id

-  zone (True, str, None)
-    (Required for new resource) Zone name

   id (False, str, None)